-After Taking the Test
+After The Test

-- For a snack, try tea with honey
+- For a snack, try tea with honey.

-- Avoid all refined carbohydrates such as sugar and refined-flour products (like white bread, cereals, rolls or pasta)
+- Avoid all refined carbohydrates such as sugar and refined-flour products (like white bread, cereals, rolls or pasta).

 From time to time, you may feel the need to go through a Two-Week Test period again to check yourself, or to quickly get back on track after careless eating such as during the holidays, vacations or periods of stress.

 Many people find the loss of grains in the diet leaves the digestive tract sluggish and a little constipated.
 After years of eating lots of carbohydrates, your intestine gets used to that type of bulk.
 If you become constipated during the Two-Week Test, or afterwards when a lower amount of carbohydrate in the diet is maintained, it could be due to a number of reasons: